sttoracle/ORACASB/README.md

 Select a site, with a SecureScorecard report, and then select a highlighted risk factor to get a more detailed explanation of the risk factor in context of the selected site.

-For example, for the bing.com site, in the supplied sample log file, we can see that its Scorecard has an active "*Leaked information*"  risk factor link .
+For example, for the bing.com site, in the supplied sample log file, we can see that its Scorecard has an active "*Leaked information*” risk factor link .
 Click on the link to get a more detailed explanation of the information that contributed to the risk and its severity.

 ![](images/CASB/securecard.png)